EliottFerry/epitech-c-pool/README.md

 * Not using any functions of the standard C library (apart from the one specified on the subject)
 * Having a clean valgrind
 * **Have fun!**

+The last change that I'll do is that if I can improve a function to make it more usable, I'll do it, even if I have to change the prototype of the function (such as the function `str_to_word_array`)

 ## How to run it
 After cloning the repository, just go in the day you want and run